 Time Out (Columbia Records, 1959)

-Live at Carnegie Hall (Columbia, 1963)
+At Carnegie Hall (Columbia, 1963)

-There’s nothing like a live album to capture the nuances and diversity musicians bring when performing in person.
+There’s nothing like a live to capture the nuances and diversity musicians bring when performing in person.

 Live at the Berlin Philharmonic (Legacy Records, 1970)